 Many years before, the logging company at Big River had thrown up a crude earthen dam here so that the water level in the lake could be maintained, and booms of logs easily towed to the large sawmill in town.
 Now the logging company was defunct, the dam had been abandoned, and the lake level was so low that a mere trickle of water drained through the breach in the dam.
 No one in Big River had mentioned to the two travellers the possibility that they might encounter low water on the Crooked River.
 But when they looked across the old earthen dam, down into the river bed, they saw nothing but rocks.

 Cowan Lake Dam from the Crooked River side.

-Dam is closed so no is water flowing into Crooked River.
+The dam is closed and no water is flowing into the Crooked River.

-Inside of the Cowan Lake Dam outlet, gate is closed
+Inside of the Cowan Lake Dam outlet, the gate is closed

 Just wide enough to allow scows and boats to pass through.